WebSite X5 Pro

-- Open the website project for the tablet version and, as above, go to Step 1 - Website Settings > Advanced, open the Statistics, SEO and Code window and go to the Statistics, SEO and Code section.
+- Open the website project for the tablet version and, as above, go to Step 1 - Website Settings, open the Statistics and Code window and go to the Code section.

 - Again, in the Custom Code field, select the Before closing the HEAD tag option and this time write:

 - Repeat the same operations for the Smartphone and Tablet version of the website: the link tag is the same.